 The Top 7 Things You Should Not Do While Wearing Braces

-Whether you just got braces fitted for the first time, or you have been wearing them for months, you probably know by now that there are certain things that you should avoid while wearing braces.
+Whether you just got braces fitted for the first time, or you have been wearing them for months, you probably know by now that there are certain things that you should try to avoid while wearing braces.

-The problem is, what habits or foods should you avoid while wearing braces?
+What habits or foods should you avoid while wearing braces?
 How can you prevent your brackets from breaking off and shifting your wires?

 Let’s get started!